You’re a home owner and that means responsibilities.

 A Home Equity Loan is a lump sum that you receive all at once with a fixed interest rate over a fixed amount of time (term).
 That means your monthly payments stay the same throughout the duration of the loan.

 A Home Equity Line of Credit is similar to a credit card.
-You borrow money as you need it from an available balance, and you only pay interest on the amount you take.
-HELOCs usually feature an adjustable interest rate, and may be refinanced to a fixed rate Home Equity Loan.
+You borrow money as you need it from an available line of credit, and you only pay interest on the amount you take.
+Home Equity Lines of Credit usually have an adjustable interest rate.
+Our Home Equity Line of Credit Calculator can help you determine how much you can borrow.

 When to Use Them

-Many financial experts will maintain that your home’s equity should only be tapped for projects or purchases that will increase its value or for emergency needs like medical expenses.
+Many financial experts will tell you that your home’s equity should only be tapped for projects or purchases that will increase its value or for emergency needs like medical expenses.
 Generally, some smart reasons to leverage your home’s equity are:

 How to Choose

-Planning a significant renovation or purchase?
-Choosing between a HELOAN or HELOC boils down to what you want to accomplish, how much it costs, and how much you really need.
+Deciding between a Home Equity Loan or Home Equity Line of Credit boils down to what you want to accomplish, how much it costs and how much you really need.
 Be honest with yourself if using your home as collateral can help make it happen.